mango-tech/PageIndicatorView/README.md

 While interactive animation will progress the animation process within your swipe position, which makes animation more natural and responsive to end user.

-> ***Note***:  Because `setViewPagerId` uses an instance of `ViewPager`, using it in recycler could lead to id conflicts, so `PageIndicatorView` will not know properly what is the right `ViewPager` to work with.
+> ***Note***:  Because `setViewPagerId` uses an instance of `ViewPager` or `ViewPager2`, using it in recycler could lead to id conflicts, so `PageIndicatorView` will not know properly what is the right `ViewPager` to work with.
 Instead you should handle selected indicators on your own programatically.

 ```java